-where $\Gamma_i$ are obtained from $|\mathcal{M}_i|^2$ and $\Gamma_{ij}$ are interference terms between $\mathcal{M}_i$ and $\mathcal{M}_j$ with $i,j=1,2,3$.
+where $\Gamma_{ii}$ are obtained from $|\mathcal{M}_i|^2$ and $\Gamma_{ij}$ are interference terms between $\mathcal{M}_i$ and $\mathcal{M}_j$ with $i,j=1,2,3$.
 The individual contributions for both $ J/\psi(1S) $ and $\Upsilon(1S)$ are listed in Table~\ref{tab}.

 From Table\,\ref{tab} it is clear that the relative contributions of the three channels is different for $ J/\psi $ and $\Upsilon$ resonances.
-In case of $ J/\psi$ the dominant contributions come from $\Gamma_{1}$ and $\Gamma_{2}$ corresponding to $HZZ$ and $HZ\gamma$ couplings respectively.
+In case of $ J/\psi$ the dominant contributions come from $\Gamma_{11}$ and $\Gamma_{22}$ corresponding to $HZZ$ and $HZ\gamma$ couplings respectively.
 The subleading contributions come from the interference terms $\Gamma_{12}$ and $\Gamma_{23}$.
-The contribution $\Gamma_{3}$ coming from $Hq\bar{q}$ coupling is negligibly small.
+The contribution $\Gamma_{33}$ coming from $Hq\bar{q}$ coupling is negligibly small.
 The major contribution from Yukawa sector will come from the interference term $\Gamma_{23}$.
-Therefore while probing the anomalous Yukawa couplings one should not neglect the contribution of the interference terms over $\Gamma_{3}$.
+Therefore while probing the anomalous Yukawa couplings one should not neglect the contribution of the interference terms over $\Gamma_{33}$.

 However, in case of $\Upsilon$ the situation is quite different.
-The leading contribution comes only from the $\Gamma_{1}$ term whereas $\Gamma_{12}$ and $\Gamma_{13}$ provide the subleading contributions.
-The contribution of $\Gamma_{3}$ is now larger than $\Gamma_{2}$ but still negligibly small compared to $\Gamma_{1}$.
+The leading contribution comes only from the $\Gamma_{11}$ term whereas $\Gamma_{12}$ and $\Gamma_{13}$ provide the subleading contributions.
+The contribution of $\Gamma_{33}$ is now larger than $\Gamma_{22}$ but still negligibly small compared to $\Gamma_{11}$.
 Again as before while probing anomalous Yukawa coupling the effect of interference terms can not be neglected.

 As discussed above the rare Higgs decays $H \to Z V$ are sensitive not only to $HZZ$ coupling but also to $HZ\gamma$ and $Hq\bar{q}$ couplings.
-Moreover, depending on nature of $V$, the contribution of various Higgs couplings to the decay widths vary widely.
-Hence these decay modes have potential to provide information complimentary to $H \to Z Z^{*} \to 4 \ell$ ``golden channel''.
-Also, $H \to Z V$ decays followed by a subsequent decay of $Z$ and $V$ into pair of leptons will provide a experimentally clean channel that can be used to probe them in future colliders or high luminosity LHC runs.
+Moreover, depending on nature of $V$, the contribution of various Higgs couplings to the branching fractions vary significantly.
+These decay modes have potential to provide information complimentary to $H \to Z Z^{*} \to 4 \ell$ ``golden channel'' and $HZ\gamma$.
+Furthermore, anomalous nature of Yukawa couplings will be exhibited primarily through the interference terms.
+Also, $H \to Z V$ decays followed by subsequent decays of $Z$ and $V$ into pair of leptons will provide a experimentally clean channel that can be used to probe them in future colliders or high luminosity LHC runs.
 In next section we will discuss the angular analysis technique which provide a powerful tool for probing such couplings.